Home Decluttering Tips: Kitchen, Office & Craft Room

 Once I’m done with this Boot Camp…I really want to move our home to be as paperless as possible.

-Through this process, we’ve recycled 315 pounds of paper that we just didn’t need to have because it was outdated or otherwise unnecessary.
+Through this process decluttering the office, we’ve recycled 315 pounds of paper that we just didn’t need to have because it was outdated or otherwise unnecessary.
 Let me say that again…315 pounds of paper!!